Choosing Clothes and Keeping Them Organized

 Choosing Clothes and Dressing Independently

-- Start by showing her how to find the labels and seams, so she’ll always know that she’s putting on a dress, pair of slacks, or blouse right side out.
+- Start by showing your child how to find the labels and seams, so they’ll always know that they are putting on a dress, pair of slacks, or blouse right side out.

 - Some children find safety pins simpler to use to identify their clothes.
 For example, one safety pin on the label of an item can indicate that it’s red, two can indicate blue, and no pins can mean the item is white.